 - Killing germs that enter the body through the intestine

 The liver shoulders a heavy work load for the body, and almost never complains.
 It even has a remarkable power to regenerate itself.
 Still it should not be taken for granted.
-The liver is subject to illnesses, such as hepatitis B, which may lead to serious liver damage.
+The liver is subject to illnesses, such as hereditary disorders, autoimmune disorder, and viral hepatitis A, B, and C all of which may lead to serious liver damage if not properly treated.

 What is Hepatitis?

 When cells in the body are injured by such things as chemicals or infection, the area that is hurt becomes inflamed.
 Hepatitis is inflammation of the liver, which in turn causes damage to individual liver cells.
 It is most often caused by viral infection.
 However, it can also be caused by alcohol, certain drugs, chemicals or poisons, or other diseases.

 Hepatitis may be either acute or chronic.
 In acute hepatitis the inflammation develops quickly, and lasts only a short period of time.
 The patient usually recovers completely, but it can take up to several months.
 Occasionally, a person fails to recover fully, and the hepatitis becomes chronic.
 In other words, it continues at a smoldering pace.
 Chronic hepatitis can develop over a number of years without the patient ever having acute hepatitis or even feeling sick.
 As the liver repairs itself, fibrous tissue develops, much like how scars form after a cut or injury to the skin.
 Advanced scarring of the liver is called cirrhosis.
 Over time, cirrhosis irreversibly damages the liver, eventually ending in liver failure.